Jordalenko/Wern-Fawr-B-B/README.md

 Much of the existing client base come from repeat customers.
 But the site will better attract new business from the prospective clients who find the business through google or referals from, past customers, local businesses and the local community of retired people.

-The client hve offered the following guidance for the new site.
+The client have offered the following guidance for the new site.

-1. A simple design that responds to any screen size dynamically.
+1. A simple design that responds dynamically to any screen size.
-2. A professional looking colour palette
+2. A professional looking colour palette.
-3. Something that will appeal to the wealthy clientele as well as the weekenders.
+3. Site design that will appeal to the repeat clientele as well as the one-off weekenders.
 4. Feature that they are a dog friendly business.
-5. Streamline the booking process
+5. Streamline the booking process to one button on home page and buttons on each property's gallery.
 6. Show both the amenities on the property as well as those nearby.
+7. Revise the logo and place it over images on the homepage.
+8. De-clutter the nav bar header and footer.
+9. Source images from past customers via Trip Advisor and Google and reformat all the images for responsiveness.

 ---